liuxinren456852/pointrix/README.md

 python launch.py --config ./configs/nerf.yaml
 ```

-### Mip-nerf 360 or other colmap dataset
+### 2. Mip-nerf 360 or other colmap dataset
 1. Download the data and put it in your folder:

 http://storage.googleapis.com/gresearch/refraw360/360_v2.zip

-2. Run the following command to train the model:
+2. Run the following command to train the model (...data path in the config file...):

-**you need to modify the data path in the config file to the path of the data you downloaded.**

 ```bash
 cd Pointrix